 Days after losing Emma in December 2014, my oldest niece had her first child.
 Also a girl.
 Not coincidentally, I get to see that precious angel today, even though her parents live in DC and I don't.
 My niece is a brilliant scientist; she is putting final touches on her Dissertation in Neuro-psychology.
 She attended my alma mater, too.
 I'm very proud of her.
 For many reasons.
 But most of all, for being my friend.

-Within weeks of losing both my #Twin, our daughter, and surviving an arrow attack, my beloved father-in-law passed away.
+Within weeks of losing my daughter and surviving an arrow attack, my beloved father-in-law passed away.
 When he heard I was moving to Atlanta, he cried.
 He truly loved me, and I, him.
 Last January was a brutal month.
 When I flew in to New York for his funeral, my niece drove in from DC as well.
 The first thing she did when she saw me was hug me, then, promptly place her newborn in my arms.
 It was healing.
 And, kind.
 I get to see shades of what #Emma might be like through my baby-niece now.
 At Christmas, my youngest niece and I got to hang out again.
 She was walking by then, talking a little, and loved taking selfies with Aunt Rebecca.
 She even posed!

 After my last cancer diagnosis, it was a good two years before I was feeling like myself again.
 Not the same...not by a long shot.
 But whatever the new creature looked like who emerged from that chrysalis, on the inside, I still existed.
 So, I've still got time.
 And, if along the way, I'm able to open more doors to new life and unconditional love, regardless of whether or not either are ever something I'm blessed with receiving, all the better.